 A lot of people quit at this point, because there seems to be an overwhelming amount of information out there, and it’s hard to know which information will help you, and which won’t.
-The main reason some information won’t help you, is because it’s on another level.
-There’s knowledge you need at every stage of development, but usually no way to know what that is.
+The main reason some information won’t help you is because it’s on another level.
+There’s the knowledge you need at every stage of development, but usually, no way to know what that is.
 I mean, if you knew what you didn’t know, you wouldn’t need to learn it right?

-Well, my aim here is to set the beginner on the fast track, and give you some shortcuts to advancing at a satisfying pace.
-Because the beginner’s main hurtle is sticking with it long enough to see themselves show some gratifying progress.
+Well, my aim here is to set the beginner on the fast track and give you some shortcuts to advancing at a satisfying pace.
+Because the beginner’s main hurdle is sticking with it long enough to see themselves show some gratifying progress.

 From Beginner to Intermediate Skill Level in Painting